Barry Norton: Early life

-Norton was born to an affluent family in Buenos Aires on June 16, 1905.
-His birth name was Alfredo Carlos Birabén.
-In 1923, he emigrated to the United States as a second cabin class passenger under the name of Carlos Manuel A. Biraben on the S/S Vestris, which had sailed from Buenos Aires, 12 March, and arrived at the Port of New York on 1 April 1923.
+In 1923, Norton emigrated to the United States as a second cabin class passenger under the name of Carlos Manuel A. Biraben on the S/S Vestris, which had sailed from Buenos Aires, 12 March, and arrived at the Port of New York on 1 April 1923.
 Years later, he became a naturalized United States citizen.

 Career

 Arriving in Hollywood in the 1920s, Norton first appeared as an extra in The Black Pirate (1926) but was soon cast in Fox Films' The Lily that same year.
 His big break came when he was given the role of Pvt.
 "Mother's Boy" Lewisohn in What Price Glory?, which turned out to be a huge commercial success.
-He landed substantial roles in Legion of the Condemned and 4 Devils (both 1928), which were also very successful.
+He landed substantial roles in The Legion of the Condemned and 4 Devils (both 1928), which were also very successful.
 His acting was well received by audiences and critics at the time, and, during the silent era, he avoided being typecast as a Latin lover.
-One theater owner in Golden City, Montana, said, "[Norton] has as yet to show me a bad performance.
+H.B.
+Wilson, proprietor of the Palace Theatre in Golden City, Missouri, said, "[Norton] has as yet to show me a bad performance.
 There's a boy that is a 'natural'."

 In the early 1930s, Norton could still get leading roles in major films.
 Major Hollywood studios started producing alternate-language versions of their prestige productions, and he became one of dozens of Latino actors needed.
 Drácula was one of these films, but Norton also appeared in Spanish-language versions of Paramount on Parade (1930), The Benson Murder Case (1930), and The Criminal Code (1931).
 In a few cases, he appeared in both versions of a film.
 Examples include Storm Over the Andes (Spanish version: Alas sobre El Chaco), The Sea Fiend (El diablo del Mar), and Captain Calamity (El capitan Tormenta), the latter film reuniting him with Lupita Tovar, his romantic interest from Dracula.

 In addition to roles in Spanish-territory films, he had roles in numerous major films, usually playing sophisticated Europeans.
 With the decline in Spanish-language film production in Los Angeles, Norton's opportunities for leading roles became less and less frequent.
 Though he had a pleasing voice, his Argentine accent seemed incongruous with his appearance.
 According to some sources, he never mastered English very well.
 In 1933, he secured what would be his last important role, playing Jean Parker's Spanish fiancé in Frank Capra's Lady for a Day (1933).
 Although he would continue to work for another 15 years, Norton's last credited screen role would be Should Husbands Work?
 (1939).
 For the rest of his career, Norton continued to reside in Los Angeles and obtain small roles in films.
-Many films he appeared in are now considered to be classics.